vuola/UH_NumericalMethods/README.md

 `source ./setup_py310_venv.sh`

-You can now run everything the submission package.
-Sometimes the venv mode breaks after running the script and (.venv) prefix dissapears from the command prompt.
-You can always re-start the virtual environment from submission/ folder with
+You can now run everything in the submission package.
+Sometimes the venv mode breaks after an error and (.venv) prefix dissapears from the command prompt.
+You can always re-start the virtual environment from `submission/` folder with command

 `source .venv/bin/activate`